hanannazri/Predictive-Customer-Churn-Modelling-with-Price-Sensitivity-Insights-/README.md

 2. Evaluation – Uses metrics such as confusion matrix, accuracy, precision to assess performance.

 The notebook is intended as a complete reference for preprocessing, model building, and evaluation in a predictive analytics project.

-## How To Use this

-1️.
-Unzip the whole repository and make it your current working directory.

-If downloaded as a ZIP:

-                                          unzip repository.zip
-                                          cd repository-folder

-Or clone directly from Git:

-                                           git clone <repo-link>
-                                           cd repository-folder

-2. Install all the required dependencies using the requirements.txt file: Open a terminal in your OS (Command Prompt, PowerShell, or Terminal on Linux/Mac) and type:

-                                       pip install -r requirements.txt

-3️.
-Open the Jupyter Notebook: In the terminal, type:

-                                              jupyter notebook
-This will open the Jupyter interface in your browser.

-4. Run the Notebook:
-Open the provided .ipynb file from the repository.
-Click Run All to execute all cells sequentially.

-The notebook will:
-Load and preprocess the dataset.
-Perform data visualization and exploratory analysis.
-Train machine learning models.
-Output performance metrics and graphs.

 ## Hybrid Observations – Random Forest vs. XGBoost